theSupreme0911/SwingProject/README.md

 Resizing a window is followed by rescaling all drawn elements.

-Program has to save information about generated shapes to a file
+Program has to save information about generated shapes to a file.